ElmerCSC/elmerfem/CONTRIBUTING.md

 ## What should I know before I get started?
 ### Elmer code development philosophy
 We expect you to be familiar with the code development philosophy of Elmer.
-We mainly work on the repository branch `devel`, which by name is a constantly changing code-base.
-We maintain several other branches that are dedicated to certain projects and improvements to the code, but in the end shall be merged back into `devel`.
+The up-to-date version of Elmer is in repository branch `devel`, which by name is a constantly changing code-base.
+Larger separate steps in development take place in separate feature branches that in the end shall be merged into `devel`.
 If  a new feature to an existing model or even a complete new model we expect a small test case that can be integrated into our `ctest` test suite that provides a benchmark for the new functionality.
 Any further new feature to the library and the modules of will then be evaluated against that suite of tests.

 ## How Can I Contribute?